18F/cic-site/pages/why-cloud.md

 Because of cloud’s functionality, this kind of assessment can continue post-migration.
 You may be able to get new insights about system usage, composition, and structure via your CSP’s tools — insight that you may not already have from your existing data centers.

-Finally, application owners want to evaluate new modernization opportunities which are not available with a traditional data center, such as serverless architectures, where organizations are charged by the number and duration of a method call  (e.g. microservices charged per every 100 ms).
-Serverless architectures allow methods to be chained together based upon different triggers to create more complex applications.
-In addition, such systems can be honed to ensure that methods are compartmentalized enough to deliver maximum usability.

 ## You can reduce your project backlog

 In traditional IT environments, servers are a bottleneck because they limit resources based on costs, security controls, or the level of operations staffing.
 Virtualization significantly reduces that barrier, and [true cloud deployments](/why-cloud/basics/) reduce it more — making it easier to get support for your backlog of development projects, proofs-of-concept, pilots, and testing environments.
 Note: while faster development times are a plus, organizations need to also account for any resultant increased costs.
 You may benefit by stressing value to senior leadership, in addition to cost (e.g., spend 10% more, but get 50% more in delivery).